The 700 Club: History

 In 1979, The 700 Club moved its studios from WYAH's facilities in Portsmouth into CBN's then-new campus in neighboring Virginia Beach, from where the program continues to originate.
 During the 1980s, the show evolved into more of a format resembling a magazine show like Group W's PM Magazine, with news/opinion and lifestyle segments interspersed with interviews.
 In some markets, The 700 Club aired during the morning hours, competing head-to-head with the major network "breakfast television" programs such as NBC's Today and ABC's Good Morning America.

 After CBN sold its group of terrestrial stations later in the decade, The 700 Club continued to air on CBN Cable as well as many commercial secular stations and Christian stations nationally.
 CBN was re-branded as The Family Channel in 1988.
 The Family Channel was packaged as part of a sale of International Family Entertainment to News Corporation and television producer Haim Saban in 1998.
 The channel was renamed Fox Family Channel, but only three years later Fox Family was sold to The Walt Disney Company and was subsequently re-branded ABC Family.
 Disney later rebranded ABC Family as Freeform on January 12, 2016; Freeform was later reunited with many of its former corporate siblings from News Corporation in 2019.
 As of 2005, The 700 Club airs on Freeform three times daily, part of a contractual obligation originally made as part of the Family Channel's sale to News Corporation.
 As of 2009, the first airing of the show in the morning (only) has been preceded by a half-hour show called 700 Club Interactive, which utilizes Internet user-generated videos and comments by viewers of the show.
+Longtime host Pat Robertson announced his retirement from The 700 Club on October 1, 2021.

 Political advocacy

 Between 1978 and 1980, discussions on current political issues became a part of the program, and news segments were added in the first 20 minutes of the show.
 The 700 Club strongly supports Israel, especially in its conflicts with the Palestinians and the United Nations.
-Among its frequent Jewish guests are Michael Medved and Rabbi Daniel Lapin, who share Club conservative Judeo-Christian beliefs.